keitaromae/CSunit3/RecordOfTasks.md

 ```
 Hello, Keitaro

 Currently, my desk is messy because of a lot of books and I'm not really good at organizing my stuff.
-At the moment, there is no way to organize my books.
-Besides, I would like to categorize these books and have something like a database so that I can pick up a proper book whenever I want.
-In the database, I want you to record the title, the author, the genre, pages and until where I read.
+At the moment, there isno way to organize my books.
+Besides, I would like to categorize these books
+and have something like a database so that I can pick up a proper book whenever I want.
+In the database,
+I want you to record the title, the author, the genre, pages and until where I read.
 Lastly, I want the system to be only accessed by me!
 Thank you!

 Fuma Ito